 It is assumed that implementers will use this reference model as a guide while developing a specific implementation to provide identified services and content.
 This document does not assume or endorse any specific computing platform, system environment, system design paradigm, system development methodology, database management system, database design paradigm, data definition language, command language, system interface, user interface, technology, or media required for implementation.

 The OAIS Reference Model is designed as a conceptual framework in which to discuss and compare Archives.
 As such, it attempts to address all the major activities of an information-preserving Archive in order to define a consistent and useful set of terms and concepts.
-A standard or other document that claim to be conformant to the OAIS Reference Model shall use the terms and concepts defined in the OAIS Reference Model in the same manner.
+A standard or other document that claims to be conformant to the OAIS Reference Model shall use the terms and concepts defined in the OAIS Reference Model in the same manner.

 DOCUMENT STRUCTURE